 Key question: how accurate is the synthetic data in comparison to the real data?

 At Syntho, we understand the importance of reliable and accurate data for your business.
 That’s why we provide a comprehensive quality assurance report for every synthetic data run, that demonstrates the accuracy of the synthetic data compared to the original data.
 Our quality report includes various metrics such as distributions, correlations, multivariate distributions, privacy metrics, and more.
 This way, you can easily assess that the synthetic data we provide is of the highest quality and can be used with the same level of accuracy and reliability as your original data.

 External assessment by the data experts of SAS

 Though Syntho is proud to offer its users an advanced quality assurance report, which is generated automatically by our Syntho Engine, we also understand the importance of having an external, objective evaluation of our synthetic data.
 That’s why we enlisted the help of SAS, a leading data expert, to assess our synthetic data.

 SAS conducts various thorough evaluations on data-accuracy, privacy protection, and usability of Syntho’s AI-generated synthetic data in comparison to the original data.
 As conclusion, SAS assessed and approved Syntho’s synthetic data as being accurate, secure, and usable in comparison to the original data.

 Snapshots from our synthetic data quality report

-For the case study, the target dataset was a telecom dataset provided by SAS containing the data of 56.600 customers.
+For the case study, the target dataset was a telecom dataset.
 The dataset contains 128 columns, including one column indicating whether a customer has left the company (i.e. ‘churned’) or not.
 The goal of the case study was to use the synthetic data to train some models to predict customer churn and to assess the performance of each model.
 As churn prediction is a classification task, SAS selected five popular classification models to make the predictions, including: